Skip to content

 So, how do you efficiently develop scenarios?

-Put simply, scenarios are mere case studies with questions that allow the learner to think in different ways (with an intention to help him ultimately zero in on the best).
-I like the 3C model proposed by Tom Kuhlmann to effectively build scenarios.
+Put simply, scenarios are mere case studies with questions that allow the learner to think in different ways (with an intention to help them ultimately zero in on the best).
+By applying instructional design principles, these scenarios can become far more engaging and impactful.
+One approach I highly recommend is the 3C model proposed by Tom Kuhlmann to effectively build scenarios.

 What is this 3C model all about?

-This 3C (Challenge, Choice, Consequence) model uses a simple flowchart that helps you develop the blue print for highly effective scenarios.
+This 3C (Challenge, Choice, Consequence) model uses a simple yet powerful instructional design model that helps create effective scenarios using flowcharts.
 This model is very useful in building scenarios – even complex ones.
 For instance, a simple scenario may be depicted as

 In the above diagram, a simple scenario is depicted.
 A challenge is presented to the learner and he can solve it in 2 ways.
 If he chooses the first way (Choice 1), he will face Consequence A. On the other hand, if he chooses the second way of overcoming the challenge (Choice 2), he will face Consequence B. You may say that this is a simple scenario and ask me if using a diagram is worth the trouble.
 Well, the full power of this model can be unleashed when branching scenarios are used.